stytchauth/stytch-go/README.md

 ### Calling Endpoints

-To call an endpoint you must first initialize a Stytch client `API` object.
+To call an endpoint you must first create a Stytch `API` object.

 ```go
 import (